 Wooga was founded in 2009 and has grown to be the number 3 games publisher on Facebook.
 All games combined, Wooga’s servers handle about 30 billion requests per month from its network of games, generated from user actions such as using a magic wand in Monster World, to playing a round of Diamond Dash.

-The Berlin based social games publisher Wooga just reported that it saw its user base grow by 185% in 2011 – surging from 14 million in January 2011 to over 40 million users currently playing Wooga’s games every month.
-New games Diamond Dash and Magic Land launched on Facebook, with synchronized mobile versions following shortly after that enabled players to connect across platforms, and in turn brought Wooga’s total to six Flash and two mobile games.
+Its new games Diamond Dash and Magic Land launched on Facebook recently, with synchronized mobile versions following shortly afterwards.
+This enabled players to connect across platforms, and in turn brought Wooga’s total to six Flash, and two mobile, games.

-This expansion was thanks in part to a $24 million Series B Investment that the company received from investors led by Highland Capital Partners in May.
-In line with its increased user base Wooga has also seen its number of employees increase from 60 at the beginning of 2011, to a multinational team of more than 140 people, with a growth rate of two employees per week.
+This expansion was thanks in part to a $24 million Series B Investment that the company received from a round led by Highland Capital Partners in May.
+In line with its increased user base, Wooga has also seen its number of employees increase from 60 at the beginning of 2011, to a multinational team of more than 140 people – that’s a growth rate of two new employees each week.

-All of Wooga’s games are free-to-play and social by design, closely evolving with the Facebook platform.
+All of Wooga’s games are free-to-play and social by design, are closely evolving alongside the Facebook platform.
 In 2011, Wooga continued its close partnership with Facebook through Open Graph and the development of the HTML5 platform.

-To find out more about Wooga and its Founder Jens Begemann – check out the interview we did with him.
+Find this interesting?
+To learn out more about Wooga and founder Jens Begemann, check out the interview we did with him.